ArvinGhaloosian/Portfolio/index.md

 # My Project Portfolio

 Welcome!
-Below are my hardware projects.
-Click any to see of the prjects including their respective code, schematics, PCB layouts, and photos.
+Below are my projects.
+Click on any of the links below to learn more.

 - [Arduino Alarm Clock](Arduino-Alarm-Clock/)
 - [PIC18f4620 programming board](PIC-Board/)